rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 ## Pass by value
 When primitive data types are passed to a function, its value is passed and changing it will only reflect inside the block and not else where.
-This behavior is called **pass by value**.
+This behaviour is called **pass by value**.

 ## Pass by reference
 **Java is strictly pass by value**. but some types of data such as String & arrays when passed, the reference is passed to functions and not the actual value the variable holds.
 So making changes to the variable will not reflect in the main function where the variable was passed as args to the function.

 # String
 String is the most widely used data type.
-When a String is initialized its value is stored in **Heap memory**.
+When a String is initialised its value is stored in **Heap memory**.
 ```
 String a = "hero";
 String b = "hero"
 ```

 In the above example both `a` and `b` have the same value.
-In this case, Java does not create two seperate memory boxes to store the values.
+In this case, Java does not create two separate memory boxes to store the values.
 Instead it creates one memory box where `hero` is stored and variables `a` and `b` will point to that same memory box.
 This special string memory space is called **String pool**.
 Caching the String literals and reusing them saves a lot of **heap space** because different String variables refer to the same object in the String pool.

-Since **Strings are immutable in Java**, the JVM optimizes the amount of memory allocated for them by storing only one copy of each literal String in the pool.
+Since **Strings are immutable in Java**, the JVM optimises the amount of memory allocated for them by storing only one copy of each literal String in the pool.
 This process is called **interning**.
-If String was mutable, many variables would be pointing to that one value and changing that value would reflect in all other variables poiting to it.
+If String was mutable, many variables would be pointing to that one value and changing that value would reflect in all other variables pointing to it.
 For this reason String are Immutable in Java.

 So when you pass a String to a method/function, only the reference to the memory box in String pool is passed and not the value itself.
 When that reference is changed, the Sting would point to different memory box.
 So by default String **passes the reference(memory address) of the value**.